jfinkels/latextemplate/README.md

 management.
 The complete list of LaTeX packages required to compile this document can be found at the head of the file `SHORTNAME.tex`.

-To install the necessary packages on Ubuntu, run
+To install the necessary packages on Ubuntu 16.10, run

     sudo apt-get install texlive-base texlive-latex-base texlive-latex-extra \
-      texlive-science biber
+      texlive-fonts-extra texlive-generic-extra texlive-science biber

 Compiling